Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 - Earn a free night each account anniversary

-- Earn 40 points per $1 spent at IHG properties for the first 12 months (25x after that)
+- Earn up to 25 points per $1 spent at IHG properties

 - Automatic Platinum Elite Status (2nd highest membership level)

-- Learn how to apply for the Chase Southwest Priority
+- Learn how to apply for the Chase Southwest Rapid Rewards Priority

-- $149 annual fee waived for US military servicemembers and spouses under MLA
+- $149 annual fee waived for military and mil spouses

 - $75 annual Southwest travel credit

-- 20% back on in-flight drinks, WiFi, messaging, and movies
+- 20% back on in flight WiFi and drink purchases

-- Learn how to apply for the Chase World of Hyatt Credit Card
+- Learn how to apply for the Chase World of Hyatt card

-- $95 annual fee waived for active duty US military
+- $95 Annual fee waived for US military personnel and spouses with Chase MLA policy

 This should be a great list to get you started!
 If you are interested in the optimal order in which to open credit cards to maximize your benefit as a military servicemember, check out my step by step guide.